 (2007), and the Cambridge Companion to Feminism in Philosophy

 , (coeditor, 2000).
 She was awarded a Leverhulme Major Research Fellowship (2014-16); and is currently finishing work on a book in moral philosophy, Blaming and Forgiving: The Work of Morality

-, a U.K. government panel that resolves claims from families that lost property during the Nazi era.
-She is an Associate Editor of the Journal of the American Academy of Arts and Sciences, and was elected President of the American Philosophical Association (Eastern Division) 2022-23.
+, a body of experts that resolves claims from families that lost cultural property during the Nazi era.
+She is a Fellow of the British Academy and of the American Academy of Arts and Sciences, and was elected President of the American Philosophical Association (Eastern Division) 2022-23.